Boudin: The Spicy Online Cousin of The McNeese Review

 The McNeese Review Issue 61 (2024) is available for purchase!
 Back issues, as well as 2-Year, 3-Year, & 5-Year Subscriptions, are also available.

-No fee!
-Aim to keep the fiction/CNF/hybrids under 5,000 or so words.
+No Fee!
+Fiction/CNF/hybrid submissions under 3,000.
 You may submit up to three poems/microfictions (under 500 words).
 We are also open for visual art.